Xtejasveer/Pixel_Minds/README.md

 3. While trying out the code on the website you can converse with the loaded characters, but its is highly recommended to try making a new character with his background and personality and try out all the mentioned features on him as well.

 ---
+## Important Note
+* If you have access to a better/Paid model hosted on OpenRouter you can make changes in the code[config.py] and run the project using that model for better tool-calling and responses(Recommended)

+---
 ##  Submissions

 * **Video Demo URL:** ([https://www.youtube.com/watch?v=j7RHOM4qtis](https://youtu.be/IJX8Gcrxy8Q)))